 Boston, MA 02133

-On June 3, 2016, Governor Baker signed into law “An Act to Improve Public Records,” enhancing public access to information.
+On June 3, 2016, a law “An Act to Improve Public Records” was signed to enhance public access to information.
 That law went into effect January 1, 2017.
 While diligent efforts are made every day across the Executive Branch to respond to a large number of public record requests, this law provides standards that will improve our approach so as to reduce delays and costs that burden accessibility.

 Consider how you can narrow the scope of your request to expedite the production process.
 The first four hours of work performed to respond to a PRR will be performed at no cost.
 After that, the agency may charge up to $25 per hour.